wojot/frontend-assignment-wojciech-ciuba/README.md

-# Schibsted frontend task app
+# Schibsted frontend task app by Wojciech Ciuba

+To run dev application:
+> `$ npm run start`

 This is a very basic npm project with default webpack setup.